zazortik/azure-xplat-cli/README.md

 ```
 **Ubuntu 12.04 Precise Pangolin**

-On Ubuntu 12, the version of Node.package available in the default package manager is too old.
-You can use the Personal Package Archive feature to install a current binary distribution.
+On Ubuntu 12, the version of Node.js available in the default package manager is too old.
+You can use the Personal Package Archive feature to install the current binary distribution.
 First, install the curl package to easily retrieve the install script.

 ```bash
 sudo apt-get install curl